DSU-Digital-Sound-Design/DAD-422-Audio-Production-III/README.md

-# DAD 222 - Audio Production I: Foundations
+# DAD 422 - Audio Production III

-DAD 222 introduces the fundamentals of music technology in the context of its historical and cultural use.
-Scientific foundations of acoustics, hearing, and digital audio as well as technical skills for music production will be addressed.
-Participants will develop skills- based foundations of music technology through hands-on projects utilizing software applications for different media.
-Critical discussion will consider the social impact of contemporary and historical systems of instrument design, recording, notation, and media dissemination.
+DAD 422 is an introduction to the theory and practice of spatial audio and immersive sound.
+These fields will be explored in combination with an introduction to game audio and sound design using the Unity game engine.